plentymarkets/plugin-shipping-tutorial/README.md

 #Shipping plugin tutorial for plentymarkets 7.x

 This is a shipping plugin tutorial developed by plentymarkets.
-A tutorial can be found [here](https://developers.plentymarkets.com/tutorials/shipping)
+Integrate a shipping service provider in plentymarkets and register shipments.

 ##Requirements
 This is a plugin for [plentymarkets 7](https://www.plentymarkets.eu/).
 No other plugins are required for running the plugin.